shm-dtt/shm-dtt/README.md

 - building internal tools and automation systems for large-scale pan-India telecom networks at [Nokia](https://www.nokia.com/)
 - strong believer in minimal design, fast interfaces, and products that do one thing really well.

-comfortable across the stack — from designing thoughtful interfaces to building backend systems in javascript, spring boot and python.
+comfortable across the stack — from designing thoughtful interfaces to building backend systems in javascript, spring-boot and python.

 [portfolio](https://sohamdutta.in) • [contact me](mailto:shmdsgn@gmail.com)